boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 The first layer is called the input layer.
 Considering images as the input, a possible architecture will create an input layer where the number of neurons are the same as the number of pixels in the image.
-Each neuron will then get a specific pixel that is passes to the adjacent layer.
+Each neuron will then get a specific pixel that is passed to the adjacent layer.

-As the last layer is the output layer.
+The last layer is the output layer.
-This layer represents the result of what the neural network computed.
-Usually the result is a probability of a given option.
+This layer represents the result of what the neural network computed, and is the probability of a given option.
 If the neural network should determine if it is presented with a picture of a dog, a fish, or neither, the output layer will typically consist of three neurons: one for the dog, one for the fish, and one for none of the two animals.
 Each of those neurons will hold a probability that the input is what the neuron describes.